JeanNSHUTI/projector-showroom-control/README.md

 # projector-showroom-control
-University prototype desktop application for controlling image/video mapping for projectors.
+University prototype desktop application for controlling image and or video mapping for projectors.